 - Do not use bleach or any other harsh cleaning agents.

 - Let it dry naturally for longevity away from the sunlight.

 - Before wearing, iron the shirt inside out as well.
 Do not apply heat to the design.

 Frequently Asked Questions

 Flocked Iron-on is not your typical sort of vinyl.
 It has a unique texture and is useful for amazingly distinctive and beautiful crafts projects.
 It has a slightly furry surface that makes it look like suede or felt, and adds depth and richness to your design.
-Creating different projects using Flocked Iron-on is innovative and fun.
-Grab a sheet and give it a try on an apron or a t-shirt.
+Creating different projects using flocked iron-on is innovative and fun.
+At Ahijoy, we have amazing colors in flocked iron-on available in three roll sizes for your convenience.
+You can buy as much as you want without worrying about wastage.
+Grab a roll and give it a try on an apron or a t-shirt.
 You will instantly fall in love with this vinyl!